raytroop/raytroop.github.io/source/_posts/lc-osc.md

 Hajimiri, A., & Lee, T. H. (1999).
 The design of low noise oscillators.
 Norwell, MA: Kluwer

 Hegazi, Emad, Asad Abidi, and Jacob Rael. *The Designer's Guide to High-purity Oscillators*.
-[New York]: Kluwer Academic Publishers, 2005. *The Designer's Guide to High-Purity Oscillators*
+[New York]: Kluwer Academic Publishers, 2005.